Klipper3d/klipper/docs/Bed_Mesh.md

   ![adaptive_bedmesh_margin](img/adaptive_bed_mesh_margin.svg)

 By nature, adaptive bed meshes use the objects defined by the Gcode file being printed.
-Therefore, it is expected that each Gcode file will generate a mesh that probes a different area of the print bed.
+EXCLUDE_OBJECT_DEFINE gcode needs to be present in the Gcode file, which can be procesed in with a slicer plugin, moonraker or by slicer specific functions, see [Slicers.md](Slicers.md), also [exclude_object] should be in the configuration.It is expected that each Gcode file will generate a mesh that probes a different area of the print bed.
 Therefore, adapted bed meshes should not be re-used.
 The expectation is that a new mesh will be generated for each print if adaptive meshing is used.

 It is also important to consider that adaptive bed meshing is best used on machines that can normally probe the entire bed and achieve a maximum variance less than or equal to 1 layer